j-Abban/newsletter-sign-up-with-success-message/README.md

 - Styled Components Documentation: Official documentation for Styled Components library, containing guides and examples for usage.
 - https://www.chatgpt.com - This helped me to figure out the errors I faced.🤣 I really liked this pattern and will use it going forward.

-## Author
+## Author👨‍💻
-- Justice Abban ☺
+- Justice Abban
-- QA Engineer 😳
+- QA Engineer👷
 - Twitter - [@kwam3_abban](https://www.twitter.com/@kwam3_abban)

 ## Acknowledgments

 - I would like to acknowledge the helpful resources provided by Frontend Mentor and the supportive community on various forums.
 - I would like to also appreciate my:
-- QA Mentor: Mr. Francis Asante Nsiah
+- QA Mentor: Mr. Francis Asante Nsiah👨🏿
 - Senior Trainer @amalitech